cjnevin/PapyrusCore/README.md

 ### Object Types

 #### Bag
-The tile bag, provides methods for drawing and replacing tiles.
+The tile bag, provides methods for drawing and replacing tiles in a distribution.

 #### Board
-The current board representation.
+The current board representation, can be configured based on different game types.

 #### Game
 Initialising a game of scrabble can be done using this class, simply call the newGame or restoreGame.